 Please see details on the Pensions & Investment website in relation to Health Insurance Comparison Service offered by Cornmarket.

-Friends First have been selected as the underwriter and providers of the NUI Galway Voluntary Life Cover plan
+Group Life Plan have been selected as the underwriter and providers of the NUI Galway Voluntary Life Cover plan.

 The Voluntary life cover plan offers members the opportunity to avail of additional life cover.
-The Life Cover benefit is three times your pensionable salary.
+The Life Cover benefit is two and a half times your pensionable salary in the event of death in service of a member.
 The Premiums will be deducted through your salary on a monthly basis and they will also attract tax relief at your marginal tax rate.

 Retirement Savings Plans